AbdElrahmanSaaad/Terraform_AWS_Project/README.md

 ## Terraform Backend Configuration

-- The Terraform state is stored in an S3 bucket named `amterra`.
+- The Terraform state is stored in an S3 bucket named `amterra2`.
 - The state files are named `state`.
 - The region for the state bucket is set to `us-west-2`.